You would have heard somehow that processed food is unhealthy.

 The processed food example includes canned fruits and vegetables, homemade cheeses, freshly homemade bread, canned fish, etc.

-These processed foods are basically stored or prepared by adding one or two ingredients that make it ready to eat.
+Also, these processed foods are stored or prepared by adding one or two ingredients that make it ready to eat.

 What is Ultra-processed food?

 Ultra-processed foods are those foods that are ready-to-eat and has undergone significant food processing.
 These foods include multiple ingredients that are combined with additives or some “industrial formulation” to make it tasty and addictive.